-The Board of Directors, during the year, constituted "Risk Management Committee" as required under SEBI Listing Regulations.
+The Board of Directors has constituted "Risk Management Committee" as required under SEBI Listing Regulations.
 The Committee is responsible for risk identification, evaluation and mitigation and to set up process for risk management plan.
 The Risk Management Committee comprises of Mr. Ahmed H. Dawoodani, Managing Director, Mr. Suresh John and Mrs. Shahnaz A. Dawoodani as Member of the Committee.
+Risk Management Committee has reconstituted on 13-02-2021 with the members of Mr. Husen Somjee as the Chairman, Mr. Avinash Jhaveri and Mr. Ahmed H. Dawoodani as the members.